chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 -----------------------------------------------------
 .. tag handler_type_exception_report

-Exception and report handlers are used to trigger certain behaviors in response to specific situations, typically identified during a chef-client run.
+Exception and report handlers are used to trigger certain behaviors in response to specific situations, typically identified during a Chef Infra Client run.

-* An exception handler is used to trigger behaviors when a defined aspect of a chef-client run fails.
+* An exception handler is used to trigger behaviors when a defined aspect of a Chef Infra Client run fails.
-* A report handler is used to trigger behaviors when a defined aspect of a chef-client run is successful.
+* A report handler is used to trigger behaviors when a defined aspect of a Chef Infra Client run is successful.

-Both types of handlers can be used to gather data about a chef-client run and can provide rich levels of data about all types of usage, which can be used later for trending and analysis across the entire organization.
+Both types of handlers can be used to gather data about a Chef Infra Client run and can provide rich levels of data about all types of usage, which can be used later for trending and analysis across the entire organization.

-Exception and report handlers are made available to the chef-client run in one of the following ways:
+Exception and report handlers are made available to the Chef Infra Client run in one of the following ways:

 * By adding the **chef_handler** resource to a recipe, and then adding that recipe to the run-list for a node.
 (The **chef_handler** resource is available from the **chef_handler** cookbook.)
 * By adding the handler to one of the following settings in the node's client.rb file: ``exception_handlers`` and/or ``report_handlers``